CNG Car Buying Guide

 Since CNG is normally sold as a gas rather than a liquid, it isn't measured in gallons, but can be converted on an energy basis that equals a gallon of gasoline.
 The term used for this conversation is GGE, or "gallon of gasoline equivalent."

-As of April 2014, when the national average for a gallon of gasoline was about $3.65, prices for CNG in various markets across the United States were around $2.15 per GGE.
-While a dollar-and-a-half price advantage sounds attractive, CNG vehicles have lower fuel efficiency than hybrid vehicles.
-Civic Natural Gas, for example, averages 31 mpg, while a Civic Hybrid is rated at 44 mpg.
+In periods when the national average for a gallon of gasoline is about $3.00, prices for CNG in various markets across the United States can run around $2.00 per GGE.
+While a one-dollar price advantage sounds attractive, CNG vehicles have lower fuel efficiency than hybrid vehicles.
+Civic Natural Gas, for example, averages 31 mpg, while a Civic Hybrid is rated at 45 mpg.
 So while a GGE of CNG is cheaper, the Civic Natural Gas needs more fuel to operate, and therefore the cost per mile can be the same or higher.

 Is It Green?

 Compared to a standard car, natural gas vehicles can reduce exhaust emissions of carbon monoxide by 70 percent; oxides of nitrogen by 87 percent; and carbon dioxide by 20 percent.

 The Honda Civic Natural Gas isn’t just a cleaner alternative to gas guzzlers, it’s as green as the zero-emission Nissan Leaf, according to the annual survey by the energy efficiency group ACEEE.
 Honda’s car is a dark horse among much more celebrated hybrids and battery electrics, but it quietly racks up high scores from ratings groups and wins awards—among them Green Car Journal’s Green Car of the Year award.

 But the dark horse has a somewhat dark secret, according to some environmentalists.
 Hydraulic fracturing (or fracking)—the process by which CNG is extracted—has become extremely controversial in recent years.
 The 2010 documentary “Gasland” brought national attention to a host of pollution and safety issues that have been raised in the local communities that surround fracking sites, leading many environmental advocates to call for an outright ban on the practice.
 In 2010, the New York state legislator passed the first of several moratoriums banning fracking until its dangers could be more fully studied and safeguards imposed.